Department of Defense News and Analysis

 News and analysis relating to IT modernization at the U.S. Defense Department.
 As the center of U.S. military command, the Pentagon has consistently endeavored to apply new technologies to augment readiness and force efficacy.
 The increasing demands of data-intensive mission systems have necessitated a focus on cloud adoption at the Pentagon, as well as an attention to reforming defense-centric IT to anticipate and integrate future technology.

-Thinking about the Air Force on an enterprise level will spur efficiency and innovation in cybersecurity across DOD.
+CISO Wanda Jones-Heath says thinking about the service on an enterprise level will spur efficiency and innovation across DOD.

 Though some regulatory procedures have been impacted, accreditation board is already working with industry.